 Mr Rosso, a qualified accountant, started his career with Bank of Valletta p.l.c., holding the post of Group Chief Accountant before joining Melita p.l.c. as its Chief Financial Officer between 1992 and 1994.
 Following a six year stint in private practice offering accountancy and financial consultancy services, Mr Rosso returned to Melita p.l.c., as its Chief Executive Officer, a post held until 2003.
-From 2003 until his retirement in December 2011, Mr Rosso occupied the post of Chief Financial Officer and Finance Director of the Gasan Group, operating in various sectors including insurance, automotive, property, telecommunications and industrial and commercial products.
+From 2003 until December 2011, Mr Rosso occupied the post of Chief Financial Officer and Finance Director of the Gasan Group, operating in various sectors including insurance, automotive, property, telecommunications and industrial and commercial products.
 Mr Rosso also sat on the boards and audit committees of various group companies.
+Currently, Mr Rosso occupies the post of Chief Financial Officer of Melita p.l.c.